The Ultimate Guide to Incense SticksJanuary 2023

-Sandalwood comes from an evergreen tree under the class of genus Santalum, native to India and Indonesia.
+Sandalwood is another classic incense scent.
+It comes from an evergreen tree under the class of genus Santalum, native to India and Indonesia.
 Its aroma is exotic, deep and woody, often described as creamy, with sweet accents.
-Sandalwood is a highly traditional incense scent; in ancient times, the wood chips would have been burnt directly for their warming, fragrant scent.
+Sandalwood is a highly traditional incense scent; in ancient times, the wood chips would have been burnt directly for their warming, fragrant scent for their cleansing benefits.
 As sandalwood burns so well in incense, it appears in most of our incense stick scent formulas.
 Discover No.88 Incense Sticks, Frankincense & Myrrh Incense Sticks, Perfecto Fino Incense Sticks and Spanish Cedar Incense Sticks.

-Citrus based incense use the essential oils from citrus fruits.
-Lemon and orange are common fragrances, with bright, clean aromas that inspire positivity.
-Orange blossom is a traditional Chinese incense scent used for happiness in marriage.
+Citrus based incense uses the essential oils from citrus fruits offering a clean smelling incense option.
+Lemon and orange are common fragrances, with bright, fresh aromas that inspire positivity.
+Lemon incense is energising, and can help you to feel motivated, while orange blossom is a traditional Chinese incense scent used for happiness in marriage.